ten formal aphorisms

 9.

 “As long as there have been men and they have lived, they have all felt this tragic ambiguity of their condition, but as long as there have been philosophers and they have thought, most of them have tried to mask it.”[1]
-This is as true for form as it is for the human condition; ambiguity is as constitutive of aesthetic form as it is of the lives we lead.
+This is as true for form as it is for human life; ambiguity is as constitutive of aesthetic form as it is of the lives we lead.

 10.